eggbe/utilities/README.md

 ### AliasMaker
 The AliasMaker component provides the simple way for the class overriding by using a given list of aliases.
-The list if aliases could be assigned via constructor during the object creation:
+The list of aliases have to be assigned via constructor during the object creation:

 ```php
 $AliasMaker = new \Eggbe\Utilities\AliasMaker([